Sebastian Klinge, Ph.D.

 The structure of this molecular machinery and the mechanisms by which it functions remain poorly understood.
 The Klinge lab’s major focus is to elucidate them in the context of intermediate complexes formed during the early stages of ribosome assembly, using the model system Saccharomyces cerevisiae.
 The group combines yeast genetics with novel biochemical tools, x-ray crystallography, and cryo-electron microscopy.

-The lab ultimately aims to define the sequence of events that drive the formation of the eukaryotic ribosome at an atomic level.
+The lab ultimately aims to define the entire sequence of events that drive the formation of the eukaryotic ribosome at an atomic level.

 Klinge is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.